nicobao/how-to-localize-app/weblate/README.md

 ## Note

 Weblate can send a PR via the GitHub API instead of pushing to a branch.
-It turns out when you activate the adds-on, it becomes buggy, so I'd avoid it and push to a branch, then trigger a PR via a GitHub Action OR simply pushing to `main`.
+It turns out when you activate the adds-on, it becomes buggy, so I'd avoid it and push to a branch, then trigger a PR via a GitHub Action OR simply push to `main`.

 In general, renaming strings is bad.
 The sync between the JSON file and the Weblate DB doesn't work well.
 Advice to devs: either delete one or add a new one.
 This is true for any localization management solutions, including Pontoon.